 Obtain your transfer value

-Once we’ve established type of pension savings you have (and their value), we’ll provide an estimated illustration describing how much extra pension or service your transfer will buy in the NHS scheme.
-You may want to take independent financial advice at this stage.
+Once we’ve established type of pension savings you have (and their value), we’ll provide an estimated illustration of the extra pension or service your transfer will buy in the Police scheme.
+You should consider taking independent financial advice at this stage.

 Decide if you want the transfer to go ahead

-Once you’ve compared the benefits, if you want to proceed with the transfer, just confirm your request by completing the option forms we’ve provided (and any other forms required by your former scheme).
+Once you’ve weighed up the benefits, you should decide if you want the transfer to go ahead and confirm your request by completing the option forms we’ve provided (and any other forms required by your former scheme).
 We need these for the transfer to be completed.
 Again, it’s important to move quickly as, in most cases, transfers must be completed with 12 months of joining the scheme.
-If you don’t go ahead with your initial request then subsequently make another request, it may not be allowed if it’s outside your initial 12 months’ membership.
+If you don’t go ahead and subsequently make another request, it may fall outside your initial 12 months’ membership and be disallowed.

-When we receive your election for the transfer to go ahead, we’ll request payment from your former provider.
-After we’ve received the transfer payment, we’ll update your pension record and confirm the completion of the transfer.
+When we receive your transfer election, we’ll ask your existing provider for a payment of the transfer value.
+After we’ve received the transfer payment we’ll update your pension record and confirm the completion.

-You should note that your membership credit will depend on the actual transfer payment received from your previous scheme.
+You should note that the actual membership credit you receive will depend on the actual transfer payment received from your previous scheme.
 In some cases, this may differ from your estimate – for example, it could be less if the timescales are delayed

 What type of transfer are you making?

-Three broad types of transfer can be made into the NHS (Scotland) scheme.
-Take a look at the options below for more information on the type of transfer you’ll be making – bearing in mind you may have pension savings that match more than one description!
+There are three broad types of transfer that can be made into the Police scheme.
+Choose the options that best describe the type of transfer you’ll be making.
+Bear in mind that you may have pension rights that match more than one description!

-Re-joiners and transfers from NHS schemes outside Scotland
+Re-joiners and transfers from Police schemes outside Scotland

-Transfers between UK schemes are not automatic, you must complete the Joiner Questionnaire and return it to us.
+Transfers between UK schemes are not automatic.
+Make your initial request by filling in the Joiner Questionnaire and returning it to us.